 If you would like to read more about how I use my forward planning template you can do that here.

-I hope you find the information shared in this guide helpful to show you how to get started meeting the steps of the planning cycle and other documentation expectations - without the overwhelm and complicated tools!
-It has all of the information you need to simplify planning for babies and help you take meaningful action without writing more!
+This series has all of the information you need to simplify planning for babies and help you take meaningful action without writing more!

 If you want to make the process even easier, make sure you download and use the FREE checklist I have created for you below.